MCPLab

 Tool Assertions

-Tool assertions validate whether the agent used the right tools and sequence of calls.
+Tool assertions validate whether the agent used the right tools and, when needed, whether they were called in the right order.

 required and forbidden tools